johannsl/terminal-stuff/README.md

 ## Crontab
 Add the availability_write.py script to contab so that it is run on a schedule.
+This script writes to two log files, status.txt and log.txt, which the availability_read.py uses.
  ```
 crontab -e
 ```